super35link/NoSQL-backend/README.md

 - MongoDB for flexible document storage
 - Sentence Transformers for embedding generation
 - Qdrant for vector similarity search
-- Redis for caching and real-time features
+- MongoDB for flexible document storage and caching

 ## 📞 Contact